Table of Contents

 How do license plate readers connect with existing security systems?

-Modern LPR solutions can connect with Video Management Systems (VMS) and Point of Sale (POS) data via open APIs.
-This allows retailers to correlate vehicle arrivals with specific transactions or video footage, creating a consolidated view of security events without needing to replace all existing hardware.
+Modern LPR solutions connect with Video Management Systems (VMS) and Point of Sale (POS) data via open APIs.
+This allows retailers to correlate vehicle arrivals with specific transactions or video footage, creating a consolidated view of security events without replacing existing hardware.

 About the author